Aminocd/slate/source/index.html.md

-issuer-user-id | The ID of the user that issues the currency issuer-user-name | The username of the user that issues the currency issuer-user-avatar-url | The URL of the avatar of the user that issues the currency
+issuer-user-id | The ID of the user that issues the currency issuer-user-name | The username of the user that issues the currency issuer-user-avatar-url | The URL of the avatar of the user that issues the currency issuer-public-currency-holding-id | The user ID of the public currency holding of the issuer of the currency in the holding pair

 ### USER INFO